 Home | Classification | Handbook | Forms | Member Schools | Calendar | Feedback | Sports | Schedules

-TSSAA GUIDELINES FOR GAME DIRECTORS AND TEAMS ENTERING THE DIVISION II CLASS A REGION SOFTBALL TOURNAMENT
+GUIDELINES FOR GAME DIRECTORS AND TEAMS ENTERING THE DIVISION I REGIONAL SOFTBALL TOURNAMENT

-If the established starting time of a region contest between two schools conflicts with the previous scheduled Commencement Exercises of one of the schools, and that school has Senior roster player(s), then at the request of the affected school, the contest will be rescheduled for a mutually agreed upon time and sit that falls within the playoff time line established by the TSSAA.
-In the event the two schools do not agree on a rescheduled time and site, the TSSAA office will designate a starting time and site.
+NOTE: When the established starting time of a playoff contest between two schools conflicts with the previously scheduled Commencement Exercises of one of the schools, and that school has Senior roster player(s), then at the request of the affected school, the contest will be rescheduled for a mutually agreed upon time and site that falls within the playoff timeline established by TSSAA.
+In the event the two schools do not agree on a rescheduled time and site, the TSSAA Office will designate a starting time and site.

 - Tournament squads are limited to a maximum of 18 people.
 Players in uniform, coaches, and bat girls are admitted free.

 - In regional semi-finals, finals, and the sectional, the host team shall also be the home team.

 - Coaches should have line-up written out and given to scorer and to the umpire when going over ground rules.